sambaran69/payroll/README.md

 - List any assumptions that you have made in order to solve this problem.
 - Provide instruction on how to run the application
 - Provide a test harness to validate your solution.

+# Application Details
+## Assumptions made
+- The pay period date range passed is only for display purpose and other that its format `Start Date - End Date` nothing else is verified.
+- The pay period date range is not being parsed for actual date values to calculate the payslips.
+Even if a different month is mentioned in the pay period `01 March - 31 August` the payslip is being calculated for one month only.
+- One of the reasons why the pay period date range is not parsed is the calculation of the business days available / business days worked logic which requires more clarifications.

 # Development Environment
 ### Setup